saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-3-arista-eapi-using-pyeapi.md

   u'version': u'4.18.0F'}]
 ```

 Structured data, great!
+No more need to create `textfsm` templates.

 When I started out, the thing I was most interested in was verifying the mlag status in a script.
-So the next thing I did after `show version` was add `show mlag`:
+So the first thing I did after `show version` was add `show mlag`:

 ```python
 mlag_info = eapi.run_commands(['show mlag',])